Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 SAGAL: That's it.
 That's it.
 It's you guys - those four.

 RADCLIFFE: But I think for all of us, I mean, I can only speak for myself, but, like, there was never a moment when I didn't want to be there.
 And I'm just lucky that I really, really liked my job.

 SAGAL: Apparently.
 We have to ask you about this because you blew up the internet with your rendition of "Alphabet Aerobics," the rap thing by Blackalicious.

 SAGAL: You did it on "The Tonight Show" this week.
 And people were amazed.
 Is this like - I mean, are you going to do, like, the Bruce Willis thing and go from acting into music now?

 SAGAL: Oh, you are young.

-SAGAL: I'm telling you.
-This could work out for you if this acting thing in the end.
-While Daniel Radcliffe, what a pleasure to talk to you in person.
+SAGAL: I'm telling you this could work out for you if this acting thing in the end.
+Well, Daniel Radcliffe, what a pleasure to talk to you in person.
 But we have invited you here today to play a game we're calling...

-BILL KURTIS, BYLINE: Sure, you're Harry Potter, but what do you know about Harry pottery?
+KURTIS: Sure, you're Harry Potter, but what do you know about hairy pottery?

 RADCLIFFE: Oh, dear.

 SAGAL: Hairy pottery.
 In other words, Chia pets.